 If, for example, they mention they own a business, run a charity, or are represented by a specific agency, you now have a lead to follow up on.
 Personal websites are often very helpful as they usually have some kind of contact option.
 The contact page may expressly list the person’s address or it may only provide an email address.
 In that case, it’s perfectly acceptable to reach out via email to get permission to send something to be signed.

-The down side to using Production List is the barrier to entry—price.
+The downside to using Production List is the barrier to entry—price.
 While it is by no means cheap, it is by far more affordable than its competitors.
-At time of writing, pricing is as low as $28.95 per month for this service.
-That’s a bargain compared to its direct competitor production weekly which starts at $75.00 per month.
+At the time of writing, pricing is as low as $28.95 per month for this service.

 The above screenshot shows what a typical listing looks like.
 The site is behind a paywall so the important information is redacted until you sign in.
-However you get a pretty good idea about what the site offers.
-It lists crew members like John Favreau with email addresses, the production company and its contact info.
-Important information like like the shoot date and location are also included.
+However, you get a pretty good idea about what the site offers.
+It lists crew members like John Favreau with email addresses, the production company, and its contact info.
+Important information like the shoot date and location are also included.
 These are all very valuable leads when seeking to obtain an autograph TTM.

 State/City Listings of Current Productions

-This is my favorite free service for finding public records.
+Any Who is my favorite free service for searching through public records.
 The results can be somewhat limited though and for anything more than basic information and addresses, they will redirect you to paid services.